Index of Images, Roman Coins: Republic and Principate: Barbara F. McManus

 smaller version

-The head of Venus appears on the obverse, and the reverse depicts Octavian as a military commander.
+The head of Venus appears on the obverse; the goddess wears a diadem, earrings, and a necklace with hanging pendants.
+The reverse depicts Octavian as a military commander.

 Berlin, Pergamon Museum.
 Credits: Barbara McManus, 2005